 Surfaces such as hot asphalt, gravel or dirt may not be stable enough to support the weight.
 Place thick plywood under the jack pads to help disperse weight.
-Place a wheel chock at the opposite corner to help prevent the motorhome from rolling if blocks are placed under rolling if blocks are placed under a jack to gain additional height.
+Place a wheel chock at the opposite corner to help prevent the motorhome from rolling if blocks are placed under a jack to gain additional height.